klesun-productions/klesun-productions.github.io/entry/public_personal/arur_klesun_cv.md

     If you track history of ITN, you could tell that the 2014 was the start a golden age for this company.
 Before I started developing it, it was just a relatively small travel agency.
-    Now it shows on the first pages in google and have mostly very positive ratings by customers (except for reviews related to Ticket Protection, whcih is one of the few things there that weren't written by me).
+    Now it shows on the first pages in google and have mostly very positive ratings by customers (except for reviews related to Ticket Protection, which is one of the few things there that weren't written by me).

  Skills
 --------